 Prerequisite: CD-822.
 This course focuses on typical spoken and written language development and frequently encountered oral language, reading and writing disorders of childhood.
 Principles, methods, and techniques of diagnosis and remediation are evaluated.
+Meets with CD553.
 3 credits

 CD824 DIAGNOSTIC METHODS AND CLINICAL PROCESSES IN ORAL LANGUAGE, READING AND WRITING DISORDERS